Template submission: Ontario Health Coalition public consultation on hospital reform

 - With improved funding levels, what could be improved immediately at your hospital (workforce and patients)?

 - How would this funding help in meeting your community’s needs?

 - What other aspects besides funding need improvement in your workplace in order to improve working conditions and/or patients’ care needs?

 LHINs are not accountable to the public or the workforce.
 LHINs are appointed by Cabinet, as are their board chairs and vice-chairs.
 They are not accountable to local communities, and there is virtually nothing in the LHINs legislation that enables anyone locally to influence LHIN decisions.
 The LHINs answer only upwards – to the Ministry of Health and Long-Term Care.
 With the passing of the Patients First Act in December 2016, the LHINs now have more power, but not more accountability.
 Historically, the LHINs have worked to integrate and cut hospital services endlessly.

-Despite the rhetoric of “improved efficiency” through the creation of LHIN sub-regions or “hubs,” the reality is that there is not enough funding for programs, services and frontline health care workers to meet population need.
+Despite the rhetoric of “improved efficiency” through the creation of LHIN sub-regions or “hubs,” the reality is that there is not enough funding for programs, services and staff, including allied health professionals, to meet population need.

 It is for this reason that OPSEU has remained steadfast in calling for democratically-elected LHIN boards of directors that are accountable to their communities and representative of the diversity of their communities.

 - Clear rules that govern when and for what reasons meetings can be held in-camera and what information must be made publicly available.
 The public must have clear rights to access information.